anniehoogendoorn/student-sign-in/README.md

 ### Legal

-Copyright (c) 2015 Jenna Navratil & Annie Hoogendoorn
+Copyright (c) 2015 Annie Hoogendoorn

 This software is licensed under the MIT license.